learn-fediverse/fedipedia/docs/glossary/implementation.md

 # Implementation

-When and individual reads the [specification](/docs/glossary/specification).
+An implementation is when an individual reads a [specification](/docs/glossary/specification), and writes code that will behave in accordance to the protocol that was aligned in the specification.